davidhwyllie/ADAPTIVEMASKING/doc/extractmaf.md

 # Extract minor variant frequencies from VCF files

-This is done using the regionScan_from_genbank class.
+Extracting minor variant frequencies from VCF files is done using the *regionScan_from_genbank* class.
 The code examines a VCF file, of which an example is below.
 ```
 #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	EXTRA